-To extend your due date for submitting your completed income tax return (from April 30, 2021 to October 15, 2021), submit the following to the Division of Revenue no later than April 30, 2021:
+To extend your due date for submitting your completed income tax return (from May 1, 2023 to October 16, 2023) submit the following to the Division of Revenue no later than May 1, 2023:

-- 1. The completed copy of Form 200EX and - 2.
-Your payment of any balance of tax liability estimated to be due for the year 2019.
+- 1. The completed copy of Form PIT-EXT; and - Your payment of any balance of tax liability estimated to be due for tax year 2022.

-The application for an automatic extension, Form 200EX, may be filed on-line at our website at www.revenue.delaware.gov.
-If you owe tax with your extension for 2020 and file on-line, you may use a direct debit from your checking or savings account or pay by credit card.
+The application for an automatic extension, Form PIT-EXT, may be filed on-line at our website at revenue.delaware.gov \( \).
+If you owe tax with your extension for 2022 and file on-line, you may use a direct debit from your checking or savings account or pay by credit card.
 If you are paying by direct debit you may specify a later payment date, up to the due date.
 Payments by direct debit must not come from an account outside the U.S. and may be made in any amount without dollar limitation.
 Payments up to \$10,000 can be made by credit card.
-If you choose not to file online, a blank copy of Form 200EX is available from the Division of Revenue or from our website above.
+If you choose not to file online, a blank copy of Form PIT-EXT is available from the Division of Revenue or from our website.

 Blanket requests for extensions will not be granted.
-You must submit a separate application for each return.
+YOU MUST submit a separate extension request for each return.